RonFrancesca/MIR-Audio-Onset-Detection/README.md

 Essentia will be installed directly running the notebook.

+### Dataset

+You can download the *Leveau* dataset from this link: http://www.tsi.telecom-paristech.fr/aao/en/2011/07/13/onset_leveau-a-database-for-onset-detection/

+Plase, contact the authors of the paper [2] to download the *Holzapfel* dataset.

 ## Open the notebok in Google Colab

 The notebook can be directly open from Google Colab: